orne-dev/java-config/src/site/markdown/spring.md

 - Default Spring `Environment` based `Config` instance.
 - Detection and registration of additional `Config` beans present on Spring context.
 - Usage of `Config` beans as `PropertySource`s on Spring applications.
-- `PreferredConfig` based inyection of `Config` instances into Spring beans.
+- `PreferredConfig` based injection of `Config` instances into Spring beans.
 - Automatic configuration of `Configurable` beans.

 Default and additional `Config` customization can be achieved implementing the